harness/developer-hub/release-notes/delegate.md

 Harness deploys changes to Harness SaaS clusters on a progressive basis.
 This means that the features and fixes that these release notes describe may not be immediately available in your cluster.
 To identify the cluster that hosts your account, go to the **Account Overview** page.
 :::

-## Latest - June 28, 2023, Harness version 79714, Harness Delegate version 79707
+## Latest - July 13, 2023, Harness version 799xx, Harness Delegate version 799xx

-Harness NextGen release 79714 includes the following changes for the Harness Delegate.
+Harness NextGen release 799xx includes the following changes for the Harness Delegate.

 ### Deprecation notice